Nuix/discover-app-graphed-results/README.md

-# Ringtail App: Graphed Results
+# Discover App: Graphed Results
-This is an example app built using Ringtail's extensibility APIs to display user coding in graphs.
+This is an example app built using Discover's extensibility APIs to display user coding in graphs.

 It demonstrates:
 - App setup and construction
 - UI Extension SDK initialization
 - Connect API querying
-- Constructing custom tools in Ringtail's UI
+- Constructing custom tools in Discover's UI
-- Responding to user actions from Ringtail, and
+- Responding to user actions from Discover, and
-- Manipulating Ringtail's Browse selection state
+- Manipulating Discover's Browse selection state

 ## How to run it
 1. Sync this repo locally.